 Appropriate Assessment (AA) needs to be fully integrated with the various stages of the development plan process in order to ensure that the ecological implications of the plan do not affect any areas designated as European Sites.
-As the AA process, has been managed by part of the Forward Planning team, interaction has occurred from the early stages of writing of the draft plan to impress the importance of protection of European Sites and that the plan should be formulated to avoid adverse impacts on these sites.
+As the AA process, has been managed by part of the Forward Planning team, interaction has occurred from the early stages of writing of the Plan to impress the importance of protection of European Sites and that the plan should be formulated to avoid adverse impacts on these sites.
 In addition, the Strategic Environmental Assessment process has been taken into account in the appropriate assessment process.
 The screening of objectives and the assessment of objectives in the context of mitigation measures and potential effects of the designated sites, has been an iterative process throughout each stage of the plan-making process.

-2 Description and background of the Monaghan CDP 2019-2025
+2 Description of and background to the Plan